 Oncolytic viruses are human-safe viral strains engineered to target cancer cells.
 They work by infecting cancer cells and inducing apoptosis (cell death).
 They also stimulate the patient’s immune system to fight the tumor, effectively transforming “cold” cancer cells into “hot” targets for immune recognition.

-At Biotherapy International, we administer oncolytic virus therapy intravenously or intranasally.
+At Biotherapy International, we administer oncolytic viruses for glioblastoma therapy either intravenously or intranasally.
 We also offer experimental intratumoral virus injections during glioblastoma surgery, or via an Ommaya reservoir, a device with a tube leading into a brain ventricle.
 Intratumoral virus injection maximizes treatment efficacy by bypassing the blood-brain barrier and allowing the oncolytic virus to act on the tumor directly, turning it into a target for the immune system.

 Glioblastoma Prognosis